-Hydraulic-powered equipment plays a major part in keeping farms, construction sites, and even military operations up and running.
+Hydraulic-powered equipment plays a major part in keeping our world up and running.

-However, the hydraulic power used to operate that equipment has to come from somewhere.
+The power that's needed to power that heavy equipment has to come from somewhere.

-Hydra Buddy hydraulic power packs are the solution to this predicament.
-They provide dependable hydraulic power, free-up your tractor for other tasks, use less fuel to get the job done, and require less maintenance than a large tractor engine.
+Hydra Buddy hydraulic power packs provide dependable hydraulic power, free-up your tractor for other tasks, use less fuel to get the job done, and require less maintenance than a large tractor engine.

-With these, you can take it with you in the back of a truck or trailer.
-This is great on a farm where you may need hydraulic power in more than one location at the same time during the day, yet only have one tractor capable of providing hydraulic power.
+You can take Hydra Buddy with you in the back of a truck or trailer.
+They're great on a farm where you may need hydraulic power in more than one location at the same time during the day, yet only have one tractor capable of providing hydraulic power.
 Now you can use the tractor in one location and the Hydra Buddy in another.

 Hydraulic Power Pack Components & How They Work Together